 Cognitive Analytic Therapy (CAT) focuses on your relationships, past and present, to help us to understand how and why you relate to yourself and others in the way that you do in the present.
 There will be some work between sessions in the form of work sheets and self monitoring.
 CAT is usually agreed at between 16 to 24 sessions.
 Please take a look at the ACAT website for more information: http://www.acat.me.uk/page/about+cat

 CAT with Couples is a specific way of working with problems to identify what is going on between two people.
-The aim is to change unhelpful patterns, behaviours and negative cycles that a couple may have fallen into.
+The aim is to understand and change unhelpful patterns, behaviours and negative cycles that a couple may have fallen into.
 CAT give a joint language and understanding and you can work together to move forward.

 Cognitive Behavioural Therapy (CBT) looks at your thoughts and feelings to change the way you feel.
 There are exercises to complete between sessions.
 To find out more about CBT please click on the British Association for Behavioural and Cognitive Psychotherapies (BABCP) page at http://www.babcp.com/Public/What-is-CBT.aspx I am incorporate CBT within my work, if appropriate, however, this would not be my sole model that I draw upon.

 Counselling for Children (since lockdown no.1 I have ceased to work with children for now) In many ways Counselling children is different to adults.
-Depending on the child’s level of cognitive functioning and brain development, there can be more play and creativity such as playing cards, therapy using a sand tray, drawing, writing (all of which can be used with adults too!).
+Depending on the child’s level of cognitive functioning and brain development, there can be more play and creativity such as playing cards, using a sand tray, drawing, writing (all of which can be used with adults too!).
 It may be that your teenager or child finds it difficult to communicate with words, so we find other ways.
 As with adults, each child’s experience will be different.
 The confidentiality is the same for children and adults, the content of our sessions remain between us.
 The client may share with their parents/carers anything they decide to.
 If there is useful information to share with the parents/carers, this will be done with permission from the child.